In this article, you learn what is ultrasonic machining. How does it work? Parts, Applications, Advantages, and Disadvantages of ultrasonic machining.

 #4 Tool

 A body known as the tool performs the hammering action.
 It is made of a sufficiently ductile material to prevent brittle fracture on its own.
-In order to increase material removal, we must increase the hammering rate to ultrasonic frequencies, so tool wear should be sufficient, and it should also be fatigue resistant.
+To increase material removal, we must increase the hammering rate to ultrasonic frequencies, so tool wear should be sufficient, and it should also be fatigue-resistant.

 In that case, the tool material will be subject to dynamic loading.
 So, it ought to be resistant to fatigue.
-And this hammering is proportional to the rate of machining.
+This hammering is proportional to the rate of machining.

 #5 Abrasive Gun